 Virginia Law Review

 Robinson, Paul H., "Why Does the Criminal Law Care What the Layperson Thinks Is Just?
 Coercive Versus Normative Crime Control" (2000).
-Faculty Scholarship at Penn Carey Law.
+Faculty Scholarship.
 44.